-We recommend you to include the manufacturer's Child Seat instruction manual together with the on-board documentation.
+We recommend you to include together with the on-board documentation, the manufacturer's Child Seat instructions manual.

-Read and always observe information and warnings concerning the use of child seats ⇒ ♠ in "Safety notes on using child seats" on page 38.
+Always read and observe the safety information and warnings concerning the use of child seats $\Rightarrow \bigwedge$ in "Safety notes on using child seats" on page 40.